 When a dispute arises out of infringement of the patent owner's patent right, Chinese law requires that the parties first attempt to settle the dispute through mutual consultation.
 However, if the dispute cannot be settled through mutual consultation, the patent owner, or an interested party who believes the patent is being infringed, may either file a civil legal suit or file an administrative complaint with the patent administration authority.
 In the event the patent administrative department, when handling the matter, believes there is an infringement, it may order the infringing party to cease the infringement with immediate effect.
-If the infringing party is not satisfied with the ruling, it may, within 15 days from the date of receiving the notification of the order, initiate legal proceedings in the people's court in accordance with the PRC Administrative department may request the people's court for a compulsory execution of the aforementioned order.
+If the infringing party is not satisfied with the ruling, it may, within 15 days from the date of receiving the notification of the order, initiate legal proceedings in the people's court in accordance with the PRC Administrative Procedure Law.
+If the infringing party neither takes legal action at the expiration of the time limit nor ceases the infringement, the patent administrative department may request the people's court for a compulsory execution of the aforementioned order.
 A Chinese court may issue a preliminary injunction upon the patent owner's or an interested party's request before instituting any legal proceedings or during the proceedings.
 Damages for infringement are calculated as the loss suffered by the patent holder arising from the infringement or calculated as the benefit gained by the infringer from the infringement.
-If it is difficult to ascertain damages may be awarded in the circumstances where the damages cannot be determined by the patent owner has the burden of proving that the patent is being infringed.
-However, if the owner of an invention patent for manufacturing process of a new product alleges infringement of an invention patent for manufacturing process of a new product alleges infringement of a proving that the patent is being infringed.
-However, if the owner of an invention patent for manufacturing process of a new product alleges infringement of its patent, the alleged infringer has the burden of provof.
+If it is difficult to ascertain damages in this manner, damages may be determined by using a reasonable multiple of the license fee under a contractual license.
+Statutory damages may be awarded in the circumstances where the damages cannot be determined by the above-mentioned calculation standards.
+The damage calculation methods shall be applied in the aforementioned order.
+Generally, the patent owner has the burden of proving that the patent is being infringed.
+However, if the owner of an invention patent for manufacturing process of a new product alleges infringement of its patent, the alleged infringer has the burden of proof.